 International companies looking to source talent in the European Union, for example, need to come up with compliant contractor workforce solutions for Europe and its various local markets where laws and regulations differ from country to country.
-Ensuring compliance not only minimizes legal risk, but it also allows you to source, engage with, and nurture the most talented contingent workers in your organization.
+Ensuring compliance not only minimises legal risk, but it also allows you to source, engage with, and nurture the most talented contingent workers in your organisation.

-Effective communication is a foundational pillar of productivity nowadays, whether you’re running a localized, decentralized, or international team.
-One of your top priorities should be to minimize communication bottlenecks and allow your full-time employees to communicate and collaborate with your gig workers seamlessly.
+Effective communication is a foundational pillar of productivity nowadays, whether you’re running a localised, decentralised, or international team.
+One of your top priorities should be to minimise communication bottlenecks and allow your full-time employees to communicate and collaborate with your gig workers seamlessly.

 To do this, you should:

-To that end, be sure to help your contingent workers internalize your values and the culture everyone shares in your organization.
+To that end, be sure to help your contingent workers internalise your values and the culture everyone shares in your organisation.
 You can do this with traditional workshops and through your onboarding process, but you can also do it through one-on-one meetings, group meetings, collaboration, and of course, by being a leader.

 The gig economy is booming around the world, and now’s your chance to capitalise on this lucrative trend.
 Make sure to do it right by engaging and motivating your full-time and contingent workers, and you should have no problem achieving your short, mid, and long-term goals.

 People who read this article, also enjoyed reading: